How to Make the Used Car You Just Bought Less Germ-Infested

 In addition to all the legal and mechanical boxes to check when obtaining a used vehicle, make sure you don’t neglect another important step: cleaning!

-Following the headrests, vacuum the rest of the upholstery (including in between the seats, the floors, and the headliner) and thoroughly wash it with an upholstery shampoo, preferably using a portable spot cleaning machine (even if you have to rent one).
-Set the car in a hot place so any lingering moisture can evaporate.
+Following the headrests, vacuum the rest of the upholstery (including in between the seats, the floors, and the headliner) and thoroughly wash it with upholstery shampoo, preferably using a portable spot cleaning machine (even if you have to rent one).
+Park the car in a hot place so any lingering moisture can evaporate.

 Any smoke or particulates which were floating around the cabin will have been sucked through the ventilation system.
 Replace the filter with a brand new one.
 While you’re at it, spray disinfectant into the intake vent while running the AC so the whole system is sanitized.

-Don’t Forget the Keys!
 After washing the car itself until it’s fresh and spotless, don’t forget to wipe down the keys and fobs that the previous owner kept in their pocket and smeared their fingers on.